The Best Toubkal National Park Guide (2023)

 Is Mount Toubkal Safe?

-Following the tragic death of the two Scandinavian women in 2018, the local authorities at the Toubkal Park established many security measures to make sure climbers don’t take too many risks while climbing Mount Toubkal.
+Following the tragic death of the two Scandinavian women in 2018, the local authorities at Toubkal Park established many security measures to ensure climbers don’t take too many risks while climbing Mount Toubkal.
 These security measures include: